There are many things we want to leave behind this year and some things we won’t need ever again.

 P.S.
 Three things that aren’t normal but will encourage something better for you in the New Year …

 1. Less Is Now.
-The Minimalist’s new documentary comes out January 1st, 2021 on Netflix.
+The Minimalist’s documentary on Netflix.

 2. Project 333.
 Read the book, take the course, try the challenge.